(1) Price (Market Pair)

 (11) Liquidity (Market Pair)

-Due to volume inflation by several cryptocurrency exchanges since 2017, we have decided to rethink the use of volume as the default metric for ranking market pairs and exchanges.
-Instead, we introduce a new metric to track and measure what matters most to traders - Liquidity.
+Due to volume inflation by several cryptocurrency exchanges, we have decided to rethink the use of volume as the default metric for ranking market pairs and exchanges.
+Instead, we have introduced a new metric to track and measure what matters most to traders - Liquidity.

 The Liquidity metric by CoinMarketCap takes into account a wider range of key variables from the order book, such as: